 Goats cheese and peas

 Carrot, zucchini and cheddar

 Pictured, I made a pea, broccoli and kohlrabi fritter.
-To flavour this fritter, I added 1/4 cup of peas, 1 large floret of broccoli along with 1 tsp dried thyme and a pinch of salt and pepper (optional).
+To flavour this fritter, I added ¼ cup of peas, 1 large floret of broccoli along with 1 teaspoon dried thyme and a pinch of salt and pepper (optional).
 The green vegetables were left over from dinner.
 I made these the night beforehand so it was very easy at lunchtime.

-Pictured, I used 4 tbsp of left over homemade vegetable pasta sauce.
-Often when you have such an insignificant amount of pasta sauce left over, it’s tempting to throw it out.
+Pictured, I used 4 tablespoon of left over homemade vegetable pasta sauce.
+Often when you have such an insignificant amount of pasta sauce left over, it's tempting to throw it out.
 However, this made such a yummy combo when drizzled with some natural yoghurt.
-I also added an extra tsp of dried oregano to bring our the Italian flavours of the fritters.
+I also added an extra teaspoon of dried oregano to bring our the Italian flavours of the fritters.